TheJordanKhan/control-variates/README.md

   # Other Variance Reduction Methods

-  This section will provide a brief overview of some additional variance reduction methods, including Importance Sampling, Conditioning, and Stratified Sampling.
+  Here is a brief overview of some additional variance reduction methods, including Importance Sampling, Conditioning, and Stratified Sampling.

  Importance Sampling is used for rare event probability estimation, when certain random